Tom Reid (rugby union)

-Tom Eymard Reid (3 March 1926 – 12 November 1996) was a rugby union player from Limerick, Ireland who played in the lock position.
-O'Connor played club rugby with Garryowen and London Irish, was capped thirteen times for Ireland, and was a member of the British and Irish Lions team that toured in 1955.
+Tom Eymard Reid (3 March 1926 – 12 November 1996) was an Irish rugby union player, who played in the lock position.
+Reid played club rugby with Garryowen, London Irish and Town of Mount Royal RFC, was capped thirteen times for Ireland, and was a member of the British and Irish Lions team that toured South Africa in 1955.

 Personal life

-Tom Reid was born on 3 March 1926 in Limerick, Ireland.
+Tom Reid was born on 3 March 1926, in Limerick.
 His father, Joe Reid had also played rugby for Garryowen and his cousin was the Irish international Paddy Reid.
 Reid attended the Christian Boys' College in Limerick.
 As well as playing rugby, Reid also rowed for Limerick Boat Club.

 Rugby career

-Reid first appearance for the Garryowen club came in the 1947-48 season.
-With Garryowen, he won the Munster Senior Cup on three occasions, including 1954 when he was the club captain.
+Reid made his first appearance for the Garryowen club in the 1947–48 season.
+In his first season with Garryowen, the team won the Munster Senior Cup with the team being captained by Paddy Reid.
+In the 1949-50 season, Reid was on the Garryowen team that was beaten in the final by U.C.C but two years later he again won the Munster Senior Cup beating UCC in the final.
+In the 1953-54 season, Reid captained the Garryowen team to the Munster Senior Cup, his third win in the competition.
+While Reid later moved to Canada, he made a guest appearance for Garryowen against an Army select side in 1974 while home on holidays.

+In September 1954, Reid moved to London and played three seasons with London Irish.

+In 1957 Reid toured Canada with the Barbarians and decided to stay.
+He settled in Montreal and played rugby with Town of Mount Royal RFC alongside another Garryowen Oldboy Niall Quaid.
+Reid would become a Canadian rugby pioneer and would play for Montreal All-Stars, the Quebec Representative side and the Eastern Canada All-stars.

+Reid made his first appearance for Munster Rugby in November 1947.
+He played for Munster for ten years winning the Interprovincial Championship in 1947, 1952 and 1954.
 He played for the Munster representative team in matches against international opposition; against Australia in 1947, South Africa in 1951 and New Zealand in 1954.
-He later played for London Irish.

 His first appearance for Ireland was in the 1953 Five Nations Championship, against England.
-In January 1954 against New Zealand, he moved from his usual position at lock to play at Number 8.
+In January 1954, against New Zealand, he moved from his usual position at lock to play at Number 8.
 He returned to lock for subsequent appearances in the 1954 and 1955 Five Nations Championship matches.